-Climate scientists use models and graphs and maps to tell us what the world might be like in times to come – but telling us what life in those worlds might be like is the role of literary writing.
 In all of its forms and genres, fiction imagines and depicts the human – and, sometimes, the nonhuman – experience.
-In the case of climate change, stories can bring the abstract trends and statistics of climate science to life by presenting the manifold textures of the human perspective.
-Fiction making is an inherently speculative practice.
-Future-oriented fiction tasks us to conceive, anticipate and authorise subjective accounts of life being lived in circumstances different from our own.
+Future-oriented fiction tasks us to conceive of and anticipate life being lived in circumstances different from our own.
 This isn’t (just) about new gadgets or dystopic disasters; it’s about the challenges of living in a world that, at present, we can only imagine.

 But all lives are lived differently, and every perspective is unique: there is no “The Future”, but many imagined futures, plural and unevenly distributed in space and time alike.
 Each story told can help us learn a lot about how we might live with climate change.
 To collect more such stories, and encourage their writing, the AnthropoScenes competition was launched as part of the Climaginaries research project in 2019.

 We received 44 submissions, most of them short stories.
 Five winners were selected in each of the following categories: urban, rural, travel, making and ecosystems.